Search

 Don’t forget to take care of your neck, arms, and legs as well!
 Instead of taking super hot showers, turn the heat down a notch and use a nourishing body lotion formulated for extremely dry skin to keep things smooth and glowing.

-Prioritize a healthy lifestyle
+Prioritize a healthy lifestyle.

 It’s important to get plenty of sleep and enough exercise.
 Along with this, certain foods can provide a powerful boost to the skin.
 For example, adding flaxseed to your oatmeal or smoothies provides your body with phytoestrogens, plant-based estrogen that functions similarly to the kind of estrogen our own body produces.
-Other foods, such as berries, fish, and garlic, can all stimulate collagen production as well.
+Other foods, such as berries, fish, and garlic, can stimulate collagen production as well.

 Flax seed and berries to fight estrogen deficiency